smashchats/smash-web-client/README.md

 - [ ] input field in welcome guide doesn't populate name in meta
 - [ ] "Start New Conversation" dialog doesn't have the same colours as the app
+- [ ] long "loading identity"
+- [ ] chatinput blurs after sending message, shouldn't be like this
+- [ ] chatmessagesScreen should scroll to bottom / keep scrolled at bottom

 ## Getting Started